deltaswapio/deltaswap/whitepapers/0002_governance_messaging.md

     NewContract [32]byte
 }

-// GuardianSetUpgrade is a VAA that instructs an implementation to upgrade the current guardian set GuardianSetUpgrade struct {
+// PhylaxSetUpgrade is a VAA that instructs an implementation to upgrade the current guardian set PhylaxSetUpgrade struct {
     // Core Wormhole Module
     Module [32]byte = "Core"
-    // Action index (2 for GuardianSet Upgrade)
+    // Action index (2 for PhylaxSet Upgrade)
     Action uint8 = 2
     // This update is chain independent
     Chain uint16 = 0

-    // New GuardianSet
+    // New PhylaxSet
-    NewGuardianSetIndex uint32
+    NewPhylaxSetIndex uint32
-    // New GuardianSet
+    // New PhylaxSet
-    NewGuardianSetLen u8
+    NewPhylaxSetLen u8
-    NewGuardianSet []Guardian
+    NewPhylaxSet []Phylax
 }
 ```